‘Game Of Thrones’: If Filming Time Is An Indicator, Season 8 Should Be Epic

 As for Season 8?
 Well, filming is still underway and is not expected to finish until “the end of June” according to Fansided.
 They estimate that filming time for the final season of Game of Thrones will take at least seven months, and even as long as eight months to complete.

 Of course, once filming is complete, production will still continue and that is why viewers will not get to see the finished product until 2019.
-It is also known that some episodes of Season 8 of Game of Thrones will run much longer than normal episodes after Kit Harrington (Jon Snow) revealed to the Mirror at the start of the year that some episodes in Season 8 may be up to 90 minutes long.
+It is also known that some episodes of Season 8 of Game of Thrones will run much longer than normal episodes after Kit Harington (Jon Snow) revealed to the Mirror at the start of the year that some episodes in Season 8 may be up to 90 minutes long.

 “We know we have six episodes—we are not sure whether they will run for 70 minutes or even 90 minutes.”

-And, considering how HBO seem to want to better their visual effects with every season, fans can also likely look forward to a final season that is spectacularly epic from a visual viewpoint as well.
+And, considering how HBO seems to want to better their visual effects with every season, fans can also likely look forward to a final season that is spectacularly epic from a visual viewpoint as well.

 Season 8 of Game of Thrones will air on HBO.
 As yet, no official premiere date has been made beyond 2019.
 However, Maisie Williams did let it slip during an interview with Metro that Season 8 will premiere in April of that year.